-On a recent wintery run with my pup River it occured to me that in the past three winters I've been running with my pup, I've learned a lot about how to keep my dog and myself happy and healthy on our winter runs.
+On a recent wintry run with my pup River it occurred to me that in the past three winters I've been running with my pup, I've learned a lot about how to keep my dog and myself happy and healthy on our winter runs.
 So I wanted to share what I've learned!

 Rule #1: Listen to your dog

 I've only ever had River turn away from a run one time and it was about 4 degrees that day.
 Most days, if dressed appropriately, River is more than happy to get out of the house and get some exercise.
 So if he doesn't look happy and isn't bounding on ahead of me I know something is wrong.
 Don't push it.
 Your dog should be enjoying this as much (or more in River's case) than you.
 If they don't look like they're having a good time, take them for a quick walk and then let them be a couch potato while you enjoy a solitary run.

 Rule #2: Make sure you are equipped first

 Don't make the mistake I did in the photo above.
 Make sure you can stay in control and balanced on your feet when running with your dogs.
 Wool socks over your shoes (as I am using in the photo) should be a last resort.
 I highly recommend using traction devices if you think you might encounter ice, especially when running with your dog on a leash.
 The last thing your dog wants to do is hurt you, so make sure you don't go flying when your pup gets over-excited by a squirrel sighting.
 I recommend: Icetrekkers Diamond Grip Traction Devices, but YakTrax are also a very popular brand.